SheraSeven

-Leticia Padua, known online as SheraSeven or Shera Seven, is an American livestreamer, YouTuber, dating coach, and social media personality.
+Leticia Padua (born March 11, 1979), known online as SheraSeven or Shera Seven, is an American livestreamer, YouTuber, financial advisor, and social media personality.
 Her YouTube livestreams give dating advice to women about marrying rich and getting money from men.
 She is also known as the "sprinkle sprinkle lady" for her catchphrase, "sprinkle sprinkle".
 Clips from her livestreams began going viral on TikTok in 2023.
 Critics have complimented her content for its humor while also describing her as controversial, variously calling her views on heterosexual dating "deeply nihilistic", "Machiavellian", and "completely unprogressive".

 Career

-Leticia Padua, born March 11, 1979, began making YouTube videos as SheraSeven in 2013.
-In her videos and livestreams, SheraSeven often encourages women over the age of 25 to employ persuation tactics and reverse psychology to get rich older men to pay for their expenses while avoiding broke men, to whom she refers as "dusties", as a way to game the patriarchy.
+Leticia Padua was born on March 11, 1979.
+She began making YouTube videos as SheraSeven in 2013.
+In her videos and livestreams, SheraSeven often encourages women over the age of 25 to employ persuasion tactics and reverse psychology to get rich older men to pay for their expenses while avoiding broke men, to whom she refers as "dusties", as a way to game the patriarchy.
 She is known online as the "sprinkle sprinkle lady" for her catchphrase, "sprinkle sprinkle", which she says after giving words of advice.
 Her fans have often jokingly described her as a female version of Andrew Tate.
 SheraSeven has personally pointed to the books of G.L.
 Lambert as an influence and credited his book "Ho Tactics" for helping her develop her savage persona.
 Critics have described her as controversial for her views on gender.

 Clips of SheraSeven's livestreams began being posted on TikTok in the spring of 2023.
-She had over 500 thousand YouTube subscribers by November of that year.
+She had over 800 thousand YouTube subscribers by November of that year.
 Clips of her on TikTok amassed over 20 billion views by August 2023, and videos tagged with "sprinkle sprinkle" had over two billion views on the platform by 2024.
 A fan account of hers, Sheralations, had almost 400 thousand followers on TikTok before being leaving the platform in 2023.
 Kerame Marcellus of Essence called Shera Seven "a favorite on TikTok" for her "candid dating and money advice for women online".
 In January 2024, SheraSeven was featured in Brandon Blackwood's Valentine's Day campaign.